How to File Professional Tax Return Online?

 INR 15 lakh and above 30%

-The tax computed on the basis of such rates will be affected by health and education cess of about 4%.
+The tax computed based on such rates will be affected by the health and education cess of about 4%.
 Any salaried taxpayer or individuals who come under to be taxed as per the new tax regime from FY 2020-21 onwards will have to cease certain exemptions and deductions.

 • Leave Travel Allowance (LTA)